Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Northwestern region, the mountainous region of the Northwestern Central region around April and the Northeastern region, the coastal region of the Central region from around May onwards.
 It is likely that the heat wave in 2025 will not be as severe and prolonged as in 2024.

 According to Mr. Lam, the storm season in the East Sea is likely to be similar to the average of many years around June.
-The number of storms/tropical depressions in the East Sea and affecting the mainland is likely to be approximately the average of many years (about 11-13 storms in the East Sea and about 5-6 storms affecting our mainland).
+The number of storms/tropical depressions in the East Sea and affecting the mainland is likely to be at the average of many years (about 11-13 storms in the East Sea and about 5-6 storms affecting our mainland).

-In 2025, it is forecasted that there will be about 20 large-scale heavy rains nationwide, at a level approximately equal to the average of many years.
+In 2025, it is forecast that there will be about 20 large-scale heavy rains nationwide, at a level approximately equal to the average of many years.
 Large-scale heavy rains are likely to start in June in the North, then gradually move south and end around December in the Central provinces.

 Source: https://nld.com.vn/nam-2025-xu-the-thoi-tiet-co-gi-bat-thuong-196250118134907213.htm